cestastanford/grandtour/scholars-essays/paul-ciceroni-and-their-clients.md

 [^27]: See note 9.
 [^28]: For Winckelmann’s clients, see also Müller, “Reisende der Grand Tour.”

 The first three clients listed for Mark Parker, all British noblemen, toured as a group with him in 1740.
 One of them, Francis Dashwood (1708-1781, travel years 1730-1731, 1739-1740), was a founding member of the Society of Dilettanti, which another, John Rawdon (1720-1793, travel years 1739-1740), joined in 1741.
-The aristocratic British writer Horace Walpole (1717-1797, travel years 1739-1741) famously described the Dilettanti as “ . . . a club, for which the nominal qualification is having been in Italy and the real one being drunk; the two chiefs are Lord Middlesex and Sir Francis Dashwood, who were seldom sober the whole time they were in Italy.”[^29] Nonetheless, the Dilettanti made significant cultural contributions later in the century.[^30] Touring with Dashwood and Rawdon was Roger Newdigate (1719-1806, travel years 1739-1740, 1774-1775), a draughtsman and amateur architect who wrote an important account of the Uffizi Gallery in Florence during his travels.[^31] Among Mark Parker’s clients was also Henrietta Louisa Fermor, Countess of Pomfret (c.
+The aristocratic British writer Horace Walpole (1717-1797, travel years 1739-1741) famously described the Dilettanti as “...a club, for which the nominal qualification is having been in Italy and the real one being drunk; the two chiefs are Lord Middlesex and Sir Francis Dashwood, who were seldom sober the whole time they were in Italy.”[^29] Nonetheless, the Dilettanti made significant cultural contributions later in the century.[^30] Touring with Dashwood and Rawdon was Roger Newdigate (1719-1806, travel years 1739-1740, 1774-1775), a draughtsman and amateur architect who wrote an important account of the Uffizi Gallery in Florence during his travels.[^31] Among Mark Parker’s clients was also Henrietta Louisa Fermor, Countess of Pomfret (c.
 1700-1761, travel years 1739-1741), the first woman we know to have toured with a *cicerone*.

 [^29]: Walpole to Horace Mann, 14 April 1743, *The Yale Edition of Horace Walpole’s Correspondence*, 48 vols. in 49, edited by Wilmarth Sheldon Lewis (New Haven: Yale Univ.
 Press, 1937-83), 18:211.
 [^30]: See Jason Kelly, *The Society of Dilettanti: Archaeology and Identity in the British Enlightenment* (New Haven and London: Yale University Press, 2009).